Your people will change.

 Trust me, this is a good thing.

-There’s a lot of talk these days about squads, girl gangs, posses, sisterhoods, so on & so forth.
-As confusing as all of this lingo may be, it’s a hot topic for a good reason & that reason is connection.
+There’s a lot of talk these days about squads, girl gangs, posses, sisterhoods, so on and so forth.
+As confusing as all of this lingo might be, it’s a hot topic for a good reason and that reason is connection.

-All of us want to share pieces of ourselves with like-minded people with the end goal of feeling like we are part of a greater collective.
+We all want to share pieces of ourselves and our stories with like-minded people with the end goal of feeling like we are part of a greater collective.

 This is one of the most essential human needs whether we recognize it or not.

-Think back to your younger days when you didn’t have a care in the world and all that mattered was where you & your best friends were hanging after school.
-From second grade on, my closest relationships were formed with a handful of girls whom I saw everyday & played several different sports with.
+Think back to your younger days when you didn’t have a care in the world and all that mattered was where you and your best friends were going to hang out after school.
+From second grade on, my closest relationships were with a handful of girls who I saw everyday and played several different sports with over the years.
 We were just about inseparable because we spent everyday with one another regardless of the season.

-You may have a similar experience with people & friendships from college or university, and I bet you can also name a few (or more!) incredible people who have come into your life since leaving school & entering the world as an adult.
+You may have a similar experience with people and friendships from school, and I bet you can also think of incredible people who have come into your life since leaving college and entering the world as an adult.